AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/console/request-access.md

 ## Available roles {#roles}

 The role assigned to you determines what actions you can perform in the console.
-See [User roles](../teams/user-roles.md) for a full description of each role and its permissions.
+Contact your team admin if you are unsure which role to request.

 ## After access is granted {#after-access}